-- 5.5.4 Further information submitted to enable Gwynedd Council, as competent authority for the purposes of Regulation 61 of the Habitats and Species Regulations 2010, to carry out a test of likely significant effects of the impact of the proposal on European designated conservation sites, (Menai Strait SAC and Traeth Lafan SPA) which lie approximately 300m north of the application site.
-The Traeth Lafan SSSI & Special Protection Area has been designated under European Legislation for its importance for wintering populations of oystercatchers, curlew and great crested grebe. - 5.5.5 In response to consultation, Natural Resources Wales concluded that; having reviewed the Habitats Regulations Assessment: Stage 1 Screening Report, and survey information submitted in support of the application, it is considered that the measures proposed in the application to be sufficient to ensure that significant effects on the Traeth Lafan SPA and qualifying species of Oystercatcher will be unlikely. - 5.5.6 Gwynedd Council as competent authority has carried out a Habitats Regulations Assessment under regulation 61 of the Habitats and Species Regulations 2010 which concludes that, the proposal to raise the level of the land with inert waste would not have a significant impact on the Traeth Lafan SPA.
-In addition, it is not considered that the proposal, alone or in combination with other plans or projects will have an adverse impact on qualifying features of the Menal Strait and Conwy Bay SAC, (mudflats and sandflats not covered by seawater at low tide & large shallow inlets and bays) which is located 320 metres from the application site.
-It is considered therefore that the development complies with National Planning Policy guidance as well as Policy A1, A3, B13 & B15 of the Unitary Development Plan.
-However, in order to ensure that specific measures are implemented to prevent the release of pollutants/contaminants as a result of construction/landraise operations, NRW require that a condition be included with any planning permission, to ensure that an effective Construction Environment Management Plan is prepared and agreed with the LPA and NRW prior to the commencement of works.
-The issue of potential pollution and contamination of the marine environment is addressed in more detail below. - 5.5.7 Similarly, the proposed development is 320 meters from the Traeth Lafan SSSI, therefore this development will have no landtake within the SSSI and it will not cause the loss of habitats within the SSSI.
+- 5.5.5 In addition, it is not considered that the proposal, alone or in combination with other plans or projects will have an adverse impact on qualifying features of the Menal Strait and Conwy Bay SAC, (mudflats and sandflats not covered by seawater at low tide & large shallow inlets and bays) which is located 320 metres from the application site.
+It is considered therefore that the development complies with National Planning Policy guidance as well as Policy A1, A3, B13 & B15 of the Unitary Development Plan. - 5.5.6 Furthermore, in order to ensure that specific measures are implemented to prevent the release of pollutants/contaminants as a result of construction/landraise operations, a Construction Environment Management Plan has been agreed with NRW prior to the commencement of works which outlines a scheme of environmental monitoring and mitigation to prevent any potential pollution and contamination of the marine environment. - 5.5.7 Similarly, the proposed development is 320 meters from the Traeth Lafan SSSI, therefore this development will have no landtake within the SSSI and it will not cause the loss of habitats within the SSSI.
 However because the designated features of SPA & SSS1 are birds which are mobile, any impact to birds must be considered. - 5.5.8 In response to consultation Gwynedd Biodiversity recommend that; If the proposal is to be granted then measures must be taken to reduce the impact to redshank and other roosting birds must be incorporated into the development proposal.
 Gwynedd Council's Countryside and Access Manager on behalf of the Traeth Lafan LNR Management Committee agree with the requirement for specific mitigation in this regard.
 This is required to satisfy the UDP policies for biodiversity B16, B17 and B21, due to the landtake within the candidate Wildlife Site and disturbance to birds associated with the Wildlife Site and SSSI.
-Such measures include; - Prohibiting construction/dumping work one hour before and one hour after high tide, i.e. a no work period of 3 hours encompassing high tide,
+Such measures include; - Prohibiting construction/dumping work one hour before and one hour after high tide, i.e. a no work period of 3 hours encompassing high tide, - To avoid damage to nesting birds (rock pipits) no construction/dumping on the coastal slopes between (1st March and 1st August), - Biodiversity enhancement to be incorporated into the development including features for waders & rock pipits, - Monitoring surveys should be undertaken during the construction period to check that birds are continuing to use the site and that measures to minimise disturbance are being implemented successfully, - Ecological clerk of works to monitor the progress of construction and advise site operatives of potential ecological issues as proposed in the Construction Environment Management Plan together with suitable mitigation for reptiles & other protected species should they be encountered on site, - Once construction is completed the site should be sown with wildflowers, which will provide seeds for birds (see also paragraph 5.2.6).